 Office means the registered office for the time being of the Company.

-“Office Bearers” means those members of the Branch Executive referred to in clause 43C.2(a).”;
+Office Bearers means those members of the Branch Executive referred to in clause 43C.2(a).

 Officer has the same meaning as given to that term in section 9 of the Corps Act.